 These folks are always the closest to customers.
 They are the first ones to know when a problem occurs.
 They are the ones who need to maintain composure in the heat of the moment.

 How they behave in the face of an angry customer will set the tone for the service recovery process.
-They are obviously the important guys.
+They are obviously the important ones.

 Can they be trained to think like the top management when delivery fails?
 Yes.
 Why doesn’t that happen more often then?

-With training, the customer-facing employees can develop the essential communication skills and creative thinking to deal with angry customers.
+With training, the customer-facing employees can develop the essential communication skills and creative thinking to improve your customers’ service experience.
 The principles we spoke of in ‘the right mindset’ section earlier — all of that can be taught — it’s not rocket science!

 Simple role-playing exercises in real-life situations are a great way to get your employees thinking about what might happen and discussing and planning for all the possible contingencies.